RahulParmarRP/twitter-oauth/privacy.md

 # Privacy Policy

+**Your Privacy Matters**

-This app does not collect or store personal information from users.
+This app respects your privacy and does not collect or store personal information beyond what is required for authentication.

+1. **OAuth Tokens**

-OAuth tokens are stored only on the device for authentication purposes and are not shared or transmitted to third parties.
+   - Tokens used for logging in with Twitter are stored only on your device.
+They are **not shared** or transmitted to third parties.

+2. **Twitter Data**

-For any data retrieved from Twitter (like tweets), usage is subject to Twitter's privacy rules.
+   - Any tweets, user information, or other content retrieved from Twitter is handled according to [Twitter’s Privacy Policy](https://twitter.com/en/privacy).

+3. **No Tracking**
+   - This app does not track your usage or store any analytics data.

+---

+By using this app, you consent to the terms outlined above.